 One way the States is able to provide such favorable premium rates is that the City's SIR increases each fiscal year.
-For FY2021, the City's SIR will increase to \$150,000, which means the City is responsible to pay the first \$150,000 of each claim filed against it before the insurance company takes over.
+For FY2022, the City's deductible reimbursement amount will increase to \$200,000, which means the City is responsible to pay the first \$200,000 of each claim filed against it before the insurance company takes over.
 Based on the City's loss runs data, the City does not anticipate that this will result in a financial hardship.
 The City continues to use the savings it generates each year to build up the Claims and Damages Fund so that it is capable of paying multiple major claims in a single year.

 The City anticipates an increase in its auto property damage coverage because of two large claims filed by the City.

-The City's broker is also projecting a 10-15% increase is property coverage because of the increase in large wind and hail claims within the state, such as the property damage to Jefferson City last summer.
+The City's broker is also projecting a 15% increase is property coverage because of the increase in large wind and hail claims within the state and other significant property damage in the country, such as the property damage to during the polar vortex in February.